Ajax 0-2 Manchester United

 Attempt missed.
 David Neres (Ajax) left footed shot from outside the box is close, but misses to the right.
 Assisted by Hakim Ziyech.

 Attempt saved.
-Hakim Ziyech (Ajax) left footed shot from outside the box is saved in the centre of the goal.
+Hakim Ziyech (Ajax) left footed shot from outside the box is saved in the bottom right corner.
 Assisted by Davinson Sánchez.

 Substitution